Avoiding too many modules

-It is always good to think it over before installing a module; too many modules can slow down your site and are tricky when updating especially on shared servers as their maximum allowed hardware resource usage is much lower than VPS and dedicated servers.
+It is always good to think it over before enabling a module; too many enabled modules can slow down your site and may be tricky when updating especially on shared servers as their maximum allowed hardware resource usage is much lower than VPS and dedicated servers.
 If a module's functionality is no more required by the site, it should be uninstalled; and preferably the related files should be removed from the server.
 Additionally, modules that are poorly maintained and contain bugs can be detrimental to the security and stability of your site.

 Each website's needs and resources vary widely so the following numbers are offered as rough advice, not strict guidelines in any sense.
 These numbers are in addition to the core modules that come with your installation:

 - For a small website on a shared hosting service: 20 or less well chosen contributed modules should provide plenty of flexibility and functionality while keeping a lean well performing site.